 The Negroni became an overnight sensation in the US during the mid to late 2000s.
 The simple classic drink has since established a permanent home on cocktail menus throughout the country.

-What’s in a Negroni?
+What is a Negroni?

 - Adjust the bitterness: If you like your drinks a little less bitter, go easy on the Campari.
 On the other hand, if you love a strong, bitter cocktail, add more Campari and less sweet vermouth.

-- Negroni Fizz: Top the negroni with soda water to make a Negroni Fizz.
+- Negroni Fizz: Top the Negroni with soda water to make a Negroni Fizz.

 - White Negroni: Use Lillet Blanc instead of sweet vermouth and Suze instead of Campari.